adrieleprimo/adrieleprimo/README.md

 Back-end developer 💻
 ------------------------------

-Ny name is Adriele Primo, just a technology enthusiast, passionate about Java, but I also have knowledge of JavaScript and Python.
+My name is Adriele Primo, just a technology enthusiast, passionate about Java, but I also have knowledge of JavaScript and Python.
 Nice to meet u!

 *   🌍  I'm based in Salvador, Bahia, Brazil.
 *   ✉️  You can contact me at [adriele.dejprimo@gmail.com](mailto:adriele.dejprimo@gmail.com)